 \subsection{Data Challenge Validation}

-To validate \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} under realistic conditions, we utilized it in \ifthenelse{\boolean{blind}}{a}{the 2025 CVPR EARTHVISION} data challenge.
-Participants were tasked with compressing multi‐modal, multi‐temporal EO imagery, cf.\ \cref{sec:downstream_data}, into 1,024-dimensional embeddings.
-Given the \ifthenelse{\boolean{blind}}{benchmark}{SSL4EO-S12} input data cubes, this amounts for a compression ratio of approx.\ 7,000.
+To validate \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} under realistic conditions, we utilized it in \ifthenelse{\boolean{blind}}{a}{the 2025 CVPR EarthVision} data challenge.
+Participants were tasked with compressing multi‐modal, multi‐temporal EO imagery, cf.\ \cref{sec:downstream_data}, into 1,024-dimensional embeddings, corresponding to a compression ratio of approximately 7,000.
 Crucially, participants did not know which or the number of downstream tasks their embeddings would be evaluated on; this hidden‐task design discourages overfitting and encourages the development of general‐purpose EO representations.
-Participants were ranked, according to \cref{sec:BenchmarkFramework}, across two sets of downstream tasks.
+Participants were ranked, in accordance with \cref{sec:BenchmarkFramework}, across two sets of downstream tasks.
 One modification was made to the dataset compared to the dataset described in \cref{sec:downstream_data}; the clouds task targets were mainly replaced by zeros, causing heavy skewness in the labels and basically random connection between the imagery and labels.

-\textbf{Phases.} In a three‐week development phase, teams developed embedding methods using \ifthenelse{\boolean{blind}}{a}{the} publicly available \ifthenelse{\boolean{blind}}{}{SSL4EO v1.1 }dataset.
+\textbf{Phases.} In a three‐week development phase, teams developed embedding methods using \ifthenelse{\boolean{blind}}{a}{the} publicly available \ifthenelse{\boolean{blind}}{}{SSL4EO-S12 v1.1 }dataset.
 A partial release of 5 tasks, each with a subset of its samples but no information of the task type, allowed participants to receive initial feedback for development.
 Submissions returned only the mean $Q$ value to prevent leakage of task‐specific performance and information.

 In the subsequent three‐day evaluation phase, an extended set of 9 tasks, and new data on the tasks also used in the development phase, was released.
-The teams had three days and up to three submissions to encode and submit embeddings; these runs defined the final leaderboard standings.
+The teams had three days and up to three submissions to encode and submit embeddings; these runs defined the final leader board standings.
 By the end, two winning teams were chosen; The first based on the dynamic ranking scheme, and the other as the team with highest mean $Q$ score.